 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 🙂 🙂 /10

 Hulk Rating: 0 /10

-The April Showers Blogathon
+The April Showers Blogathon 2017, No 13

 This review was added to The April Showers Blogathon run by Movie, Movie, Blog, Blog.
-Other reviews with this cast include Don’t Look Up, Gatsby, My Hotties post and Django Unchained with Leonardo DiCaprio.
+Reviews with this cast include Don’t Look Up, Gatsby, My Hotties post and Django Unchained with Leonardo DiCaprio.
 Ben Kingsley stars in a review of The Walk and Oscar Winners in Superhero movies.
 Michelle Williams stars in The Greatest Showman.
 Max Von Sydow stars in Dreamscape, Star Wars VI, Voyage of the Damned and Victory / Escape to Victory.